Run the following commands on a fresh Ubuntu Bionic 18.04 (x64) server:

 Enter the adminstrator username, email and password for Cloudron.

-The email address is used for password resets and for apps to send notifications.
+The email address is used for password resets and notifications.
 It is local to your Cloudron and not sent anywhere (including cloudron.io).

 Let's Encrypt requires a valid admin email